Exchange-Correlation Functionals in 2D Materials: Applications, Challenges, and Limitations: Computational challenges in modeling 2D materials

-A further complication arises from the non-universality of XC functional performance across different families of 2D materials.
-No single functional performs consistently well for all properties or material classes.
-For example, functionals that work well for layered semiconductors such as MoS$_2$ may perform poorly for metallic systems like NbSe$_2$ or for complex magnetic materials.
-For example, PBE and LDA functionals tend to perform poorly for TMDCs compared to materials like graphene or phosphorene \cite{patra2021efficient}.
-The accuracy of a functional varies depending on the material property being predicted, such as lattice constants, band gaps, or excitonic properties.
-Ensuring reliable accuracy across different material types remains a key challenge in the field \cite{radial_mae}.
+A further complication arises from the non-universality of XC functional performance across different 2D material families.
+For instance, PBE and LDA functionals tend to underperform for TMDCs compared to materials like graphene or phosphorene \cite{patra2021efficient, radial_mae}.
+HSE06, while accurate for some systems, artificially opens a small gap in gapless 2D materials like graphene and silicene (Figure 10).
+The accuracy of a functional varies depending on the material property being predicted, i.e., PBE, for instance, correctly validates Raman peaks but performs poorly for band gap crossover studies in monolayer MoS$_2$ \cite{ali2024room}.
+Ensuring consistent accuracy across different material types and properties remains a central challenge in the field.